sagarsurana/helloios/README.md

 # helloworldswift
-A "hello word"-like application for Swift (XCode).
+A "hello word"-like application for Swift (Xcode).